thomasraydeniscool/transfig/README.md

 ## Current Caveats

 These flaws in the concept I have not yet found a solution to and I will be actively working on solving these.
+Some of them will need to be solved before this library can be used in production.

-- **New data does not propagate backwards in time.** This means that if you update a documents data inside a newer version of the app only the original data will exist in legacy versions.
+- **New data does not propagate backwards in time.** This means that if you update a document's field inside a newer version of the app, that new data will not exist in older versions, the field will contain its original value.

-- **Data cannot be cleaned.** Older documents have the possibility to cause unnecessary bloat, causing longer response times and more database usage.
+- **Data is not cleaned.** Older documents have the possibility to cause unnecessary bloat, causing longer response times and more database usage.

-- **Mutating data on the same field can break support for older clients.** For example, v1.0.0 expects `mobile` to be a number and v1.1.0 expects `mobile` to be a string.
-Once `mobile` is updated to v1.1.0 it will break in v1.0.0.
+- **Mutating data on the same field can break support for older clients.**

+  1. `v1.0.0` expects `mobile` to be a `number`.
+  2. `v1.1.0` expects `mobile` to be a `string`.
+  3. Once `mobile` is updated in `v1.1.0` it will break in `v1.0.0`.

+- **Creating a document in a newer version will not have the required fields work in older versions.**

+  1. User has `v1.1.0` on desktop & `v1.0.0` on mobile.
+  2. User creates document on desktop (`v1.1.0`).
+  3. That document will not be supported on their mobile version (`v1.0.0`).

 ## API documentation

-Comming soon
+Coming soon